-IN researching the idea that Plato’s Atlantis was an allegorical story designed to carry a sub-strata of Hermetic alchemical teachings, I had to sort out my misconceptions about the Great Art.
+But what’s even less widely known is that Plato was also an alchemist and a mystic, and so in researching the idea that Plato’s dialogues about Atlantis were allegorical stories designed to carry a sub-strata of Hermetic alchemical teachings, I had to sort out my misconceptions about the Great Art.
 So I followed Ariadne’s thread out of the labyrinth and went back to school with The Complete Idiot’s Guide to Alchemy by Dennis William Hauck.

 I’m not sure whether the ‘Complete’ in the title refers to the Idiot or the Guide, but I am beginning to suspect that it’s both.
 It’s very clearly written in terms which help to demystify this previously arcane and complicated ancient art, with Hauck providing an easy-to- understand overview of the history, philosophies and practices of alchemy.
 The book includes the basic principles of alchemy, the alchemist’s code, alchemical medicines and elixirs and the three stages of alchemical transformation.